rapidsai/deployment/source/cloud/azure/azureml.md

 # Azure Machine Learning (Azure ML)

-RAPIDS can be deployed at scale using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and easily scales up to any size needed.
-You can configure your environment on a local computer, Azure Machine Learning notebook service via compute instance or cluster.
+RAPIDS can be deployed using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and easily scales up to any size needed.
+You can configure your environment on a local computer or use Azure Machine Learning notebook service via compute instance.

+## Azure ML Compute instance

+Azure's [ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) are a secure, fully configured and managed development environment that can also serve as compute target for ML training and inferencing purposes.
+It comes with integrated Jupyter notebook server, JupyterLab, AzureML Python SDK and other tools.

+This guide demonstrates how to launch compute instance via Studio portal but you can also use python SDK or CLI

 ## Pre-requisites

 Use existing or create new Azure Machine Learning workspace through the [Azure portal](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?tabs=azure-portal#create-a-workspace), [Azure ML Python SDK](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?tabs=python#create-a-workspace), [Azure CLI](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace-cli?tabs=createnewresources) or [Azure Resource Manager templates](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-workspace-template?tabs=azcli).

-Follow these steps to get started:
+Follow these high-level steps to get started:

 **1. Create.** Create your Azure Resource Group.

 **2. Workspace.** Within the Resource Group, create an Azure Machine Learning service Workspace.

 **3. Config.** Within the Workspace, download the `config.json` file and verify that `subscription_id`, `resource_group`, and `workspace_name` are set correctly for your environment.
-You will load the details from this config file to initialize a workspace object for running ML training jobs from within your notebook.
+You will load the details from this config file to initialize workspace for running ML training jobs from within your notebook.

 **4. Quota.** Within your Workspace, check your Usage + Quota to ensure you have enough quota within your region to launch your desired cluster size.

-## Azure ML Compute instance

-Azure's [ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) are a fully managed and secure development environment that can also serve as compute target for ML training and inferencing purposes.
-It comes with integrated Jupyter notebook server, JupyterLab, AzureML Python SDK and other tools.

 ### Select your instance